 Groups such as the Bar-B-Q Killers, Oh-OK and a band that got lost in the Athens music craze, Pylon, get lots of ink in this book and are seen as the progenitors of the music subculture that grew around the town in the early- and mid-1980s.
 In contrast, R.E.M., by far the best-known group from Athens, were seen as too “poppy” and favored by the fraternities on campus.

-“Some Athens bohemians believed R.E.M. suffered from . . . members with too much musicianship who produced a predictable sound,” Hale writes.
+“Some Athens bohemians believed R.E.M. suffered from . . . members with too much musicianship who produced a predictable sound,” Hale writes in Cool Town.
 Imagine that – being criticized for being too talented.
 They were denounced for being too conservative, and it became trendy “to be bitchy about R.E.M.”
 That’s going to extremes, and there really isn’t enough love in the book for the group that put Athens on the map and continued to fight for it and be a part of the community well into the next millennium.

 Hale calls out the posers — artists such as Matthew Sweet and the Flat Duo Jets — who moved to Athens to be part of the movement.
 Sweet is quoted as coming to town “to climb the ladder.”
 She is careful not to criticize their talent – Sweet has gone on to create several memorable power pop albums — but shows how important it was during the 1980s to be associated with Athens — and how close-knit the community was.